All Episodes

 The audacity of the mainstream media or this president saying that he kept his promise that people aren't paying any more today.

-I'm glad you're outraged by the biggest.
+I'm glad you're outraged by that.

 Get used to it.

-The drive by media is nothing but a bunch of stenographers.
+The drive-by media is nothing but a bunch of stenographers.

 They got too much invested in him.